Off-shell phase diagram of BPS black holes in AdS$_5$: Effective potentials in the boundary theory

 Using $Q_c$ back in either eqn. (\ref{2.29}) or (\ref{2.30}) the critical temperature, $T_c$ for the confinement-deconfinement transition can be found to be

 Expression for $T_c$ is found to be same as $T_{HP}$ in the bulk.
 Phase diagram for critical electric potential limit is presented in figure-(\ref{figep1}b).

 \FloatBarrier

-To conclude this section, for the supersymmetric black holes in AdS$_5$, we were able to propose a candidate off-shell effective potential in terms of an order parameter $Q$, which, on-shell, reproduces all the stable phases of the boundary CFT at finite temperatures and finite non-zero chemical potential.
+To conclude this sub-section, for the supersymmetric black holes in AdS$_5$, we were able to propose a candidate off-shell effective potential in terms of an order parameter $Q$, which, on-shell, reproduces all the stable phases of the boundary CFT at finite temperatures and finite non-zero chemical potential.
 The results of this section can be generalised to the situation with non-zero angular velocity, which needs to be done numerically, but we do not pursue it here.
-Also, the four-derivative corrected boundary effective potential $W(Q, \Phi, T,\alpha)$ can be constructed analogous to the one done above, where the starting point is the bulk off-shell free energy in eqn. (\ref{2.1999}).
-We checked that the phase diagram of the gauge theory obtained in this way from the corrected effective potential, resembles the ones given in figures-(\ref{fig32}) and (\ref{fig33}), and hence are not shown separately.
+Also, the four-derivative corrected boundary effective potential $W(Q, \Phi, T,\alpha)$ can be constructed analogous to the one done above, where the starting point is the bulk off-shell free energy in eqn. (\ref{2.199}) (expression given in appendix-(\ref{A2})).
+We checked that the phase diagram of the gauge theory obtained in this way from the corrected effective potential, captures the equilibrium features seen in the bulk.